ormam/prometheus-stack-monitoring/README.md

 - Lab 04: Deploy and configure Grafana using Docker Compose
 - Lab 05: Deploy and Configure Alertmanager
 - Lab 06: Write a custom prometheus exporter

+## Notes

+You can find all the required files under "./monitoring-lab"